Code: IG.AR Topic: Community Use of Division Buildings Issue Date: 29/01/2020 Effective Date: 29/01/2020 Review Year: 2003

 Outside play areas and play fields shall be reserved for use by schools until 6:00 p.m. on school days.
 Arrangements may be made with individual schools to use these areas prior to 6:00 p.m. upon application and under special circumstances.

 Bookings for outside play areas and play fields after 6:00 p.m. are coordinated by Community Services.

 Equipment and material shall be made available at the discretion of the Principal.

 Equipment required for an activity shall be identified on the booking permit and shall be issued to the group at the beginning of the activity by the Edmonton Public School staff member on duty.

 If any stage or playing equipment is brought into a school building, it must be delivered and removed with a minimum of interference to the regular school program.
-The District assumes no responsibility for the safekeeping of such equipment while on school premises.
+The Division assumes no responsibility for the safekeeping of such equipment while on school premises.

 Cancellation of Bookings

 Edmonton Public Schools reserves the right to cancel a booking: